Diversity and Diverse Relationships

 Kink, pornography, sex therapy, sex-worker ally, BDSM, leather, fetishism, Swing, polyamory, non-monogamous couples, & non-traditional sexuality, identities, and relationships

 I am non-judgemental and affirming, and I understand the stigma associated with navigating non-monogamous and kinky relationships.
 Kinky desires and behaviors have been around much longer than the concept of kink-affirming therapy.
 Being kinky does not equate to difficulties with mental health or wellbeing.
-Whether you are a long time practitioner of BDSM, a swinger, a daily consumer of pornography, trying to navigate an open relationship, or simply trying to translate secret fantasies into experimentation, I provide supportive treatment that does not pathologize sexuality.
+Whether you are a long time practitioner of BDSM, a swinger, a daily consumer of pornography, or trying to navigate an open relationship, or simply trying to translate secret fantasies into experimentation, I provide supportive treatment that does not pathologize sexuality.
 I am a kink-aware, kink-affirming, sex-worker allied, and kink-knowledgeable therapist.
 Kink and unconventional relationships can be an avenue for healing past traumas, deepening insight and self-understanding, encouraging peak life experiences, and promoting spiritual transformation.
 These experiences can foster positive growth in individuals and relationships.

 I am a member of, and advocate for, the LGBTQIA+ community.
 I am proud to provide affirming therapy and I have expertise in working with the experiences of sexual and gender minority individuals, and couples using CBT, DBT, and the Unified Protocol for emotional disorders.
 Together we can explore the impacts of coming out, internalized stigma, minority stress, intersectionality, discriminations, difficult family-of-origin relationships, giving and receiving support, families of choice, intimacy, sex, gender/sexual fluidity, identity, transitioning, and so much more.
 We navigate the challenges of living in an oppressingly heteronormative world in order to form a healthy and affirming queer identity.
 Or, we don’t explore it at all - but we remain aware and mindful.
 I am also proud to consider and provide capacity evaluations and letters of support for my transgender clients seeking gender affirming surgery through an informed consent model.